 The sponsor of the Trust is Grayscale Investments, LLC ("Sponsor"), a Delaware limited liability company.
 The Sponsor is a wholly owned subsidiary of Digital Currency Group, Inc. ("Digital Currency Group").
 The trustee for the Trust is Delaware Trust Company ("Trustee").
-The custodian for the Trust is Coinbase Custody Trust Company, LLC ("Custodian").15 The administrator and transfer agent of the Trust is BNY Mellon Asset Servicing, a division of The Bank of New York Mellon (the "Transfer Agent").
-The distribution and marketing agent for the Trust will be Foreside Fund Services, LLC (the "Marketing Agent").
+The custodian for the Trust is Coinbase Custody Trust Company, LLC ("Custodian").
+The distribution and marketing agent for the Trust is Grayscale Securities, LLC (the "Marketing Agent").
 The index provider for the Trust is CoinDesk Indices, Inc. (the "Index Provider").